Chevrolet Impala: 2007

-In 2007, the Impala received the FlexFuel 3.5-liter V6 and Flex Fuel rear badge for the LS, LT, LTZ, and Touring.
-A new 3.9 L V6 with Active Fuel Management was available.
-The SS retained the same drivetrain and did not receive the FlexFuel feature due to the high-performance nature of the powertrain.
-A tire-pressure-monitoring system, cruise control and a CD player were standard on all models, and a factory spoiler was an available option.
+In 2007, the Impala received the flex-fuel 3.5-liter V6 and "FlexFuel" rear badge for the LS, LT, and LTZ.
+A new 3.9-liter V6 with Active Fuel Management was available.
+The SS retained the same drivetrain and did not receive the Flex Fuel feature because of the high-performance nature of the powertrain.
+A tire pressure monitoring system, cruise control, and a CD player were standard on all models, and a factory spoiler was an available option.
 The LT had 16-inch, five-spoke alloy wheels.
-The generation-7 OnStar system with turn-by-turn navigation was included when the available directions and connections service was selected.
+The 7th-generation OnStar system with turn-by-turn navigation was included when the available directions and connections service was selected.
 The SS had standard leather-appointed seats and XM Satellite Radio, with XM being optional on LS, LT, and LTZ trims.
 A new Luxury Edition package featuring leather seating, folding rear seat, and rear spoiler was offered on the LT.
-There were four new exterior colors—Precisions Red, Imperial Blue Metallic, Bordeaux Red, and Red Jewel Tintcoat, as well as a Regency-outfitted "Impala RSS".
-The RSS included aggressive wheels, front/rear bumper and rocker panel extensions, a spoiler and various interior upgrades.
+There were four new exterior colors—Precision Red, Imperial Blue Metallic, Bordeaux Red, and Red Jewel Tintcoat, as well as a Regency-outfitted "Impala RSS."
+The RSS included more aggressive looking wheels, front/rear bumper and rocker panel extensions, a spoiler, and various interior upgrades.

 2008

 To commemorate the Impala's 50th year, a 50th Anniversary Edition was introduced in Spring 2008.
-Based on the LT, it added a FE3 Sport Suspension (replacing the FE1 Touring Suspension), four-wheel ABS, eighteen-inch SS-style alloy wheels (replacing the 16-inch wheels), rear SS style spoiler, "50th Anniversary" Impala badges on the C-pillars, two-tone, leather-trimmed seats with "50th" logos embroidered on the front headrests, eight-way power-adjustable driver seat, leather-wrapped steering wheel with accent-color threading including audio controls, ebony carpet, ebony floor mats with accent threading, "50th" Anniversary emblems on the sill plates and a choice of two premium exterior colors: Black Granite Metallic and Red Jewel Tintcoat.
-A Luxury Edition package was again available on the LT and now also featured leather-wrapped steering wheel, steering wheel mounted audio controls, traction control, and anti-lock brakes.
+Based on the LT, it added a FE3 Sport Suspension (replacing the FE1 Touring Suspension), four-wheel ABS, eighteen-inch SS-style alloy wheels (replacing the 16-inch wheels), rear SS style spoiler, "50th Anniversary" Impala badges on the C-pillars, two-tone, leather-trimmed seats with "50th" logos embroidered on the front headrests, eight-way power-adjustable driver seat, leather-wrapped steering wheel with accent-color threading including audio controls, ebony carpet, ebony floor mats with accent threading, "50th" Anniversary emblems on the sill plates, and a choice of two premium exterior colors: Black Granite Metallic and Red Jewel Tintcoat.
+The 50th Anniversary Edition was only available with the 3.5L V6 engine.
+A Luxury Edition package was again available on the LT and now also featured a leather-wrapped steering wheel, steering wheel mounted audio controls, traction control, and anti-lock brakes.